 DATE & PLACE OF BIRTH

-I am told, I was born on or about 13th September, 1934 At Abirah Kumaa, a farming village situated between Barekese and Offinso, where my father had large stretches of cocoa farms.
-I say I was told of my birthday by some of my educated relatives who were present at my birth.
-Both my father and mother were illiterates who could not have had any records on the exact date at which I was born.
-These educated relatives gave me these facts when I grew up.
+I am told I was born on or about 13 September 1934 at Abira Kumaa, a farming village situated between Barekese and Offinso, where my father farmed large stretches of cocoa.
+I was told of my birthday after I grew up by some of my educated relatives who attended my birth.
+Both my father and mother were illiterate, so they would not have had any records on the exact date.

-I am the fifth child of my mother and third of my father.
-My mother had a first marriage and had two children with her first husband who died before she got married to my father.
+I was my mother’s fifth child and my father’s third.
+My mother had two children with her first husband who died before she married my father.

-Asante Mampong; from the Boahen Anantuo Abobonoo family in the Royal Bretuo Clan of Asante Mampong.
-My great great grandfather was Nana Boahen Anatuo, who led the Asante army in the Denkyira war of liberation and the first Bretuo member to occupy the Asante Mampong Silver Stool.
-My great great maternal grandmother, Gyimafra, was one of the junior sisters of Nana Boahen Anantuo.
-She was given in marriage to Nana Osei Kwadwo, Asaamhene of Abira, in the Kwabre No 1 district of Asante, and as a result her descendants settled in Abira where I was born and raised.
+I am from the Boahen Anantuo Abobonoo family in the Royal Bretuo Clan of Asante Mampong.
+My great-great grandfather, Nana Boahen Anantuo, led the Asante army in the Denkyira war of liberation and was the first Bretuo member to occupy the Asante Mampong Silver Stool.
+My great-great maternal grandmother, Gyimafra, was a younger sister of Nana Boahen Anantuo.
+She was given in marriage to Nana Osei Kwadwo, Asaamhene of Abira, in the Kwabre No 1 district of Asante, and her descendants settled in Abira, where I was born and raised.

-The Late Opauyin Kwasi Duro of Abirah.
+My father was Opanyin Kwasi Duro of Abira.
 He was from the Asona Clan and a wealthy cocoa farmer and trader.
-He was also a cocoa agent for U.A.C a British Trading Company.
-The Late Opanyin Kwasi Oduro popularly called "Oduro Frikyi", was a n example of a typical Asante traditionalist who believed so much in matrilineal inheritance and was therefore more interested in his nephews than his own children.
-He also did not have any interest at all in education, particularly girls' education.
-He did not send any of his nephews nor his own children to school.
-All his children were either sent lo their uncles or engaged on his cocoa farms.
-Any of his children who got any education at all had it through their very close relatives, uncles, brothers or mothers.
-My father had a total of sixty-nine children with a total of ten wives.
-At one time he had nine wives at the same time.
-He died on 1st March, 1979 at a very mature age of 92 years, leaving behind five wives.
+He was also a cocoa agent for U.A.C, a British trading company.
+Opanyin Kwasi Oduro, popularly called "Oduro Frikyi", was a typical Asante traditionalist who believed strongly in matrilineal inheritance and was therefore more interested in his nephews than his own children.
+He also had no interest in education, particularly for girls.
+He did not send any of his nephews or his own children to school.
+All his children were either sent to their uncles or engaged on his cocoa farms.
+Any who got any education got it through close relatives, uncles, brothers, or mothers.
+My father had 69 children with 10 wives.
+At one time, he had nine wives at the same time.
+He died on 1 March 1979 at the very mature age of 92 years, leaving behind five wives.

-Yaa Aboraah Sika also called Nana Yaa Birago of the Boahen Anantuo Abobonoo family in the Royal Bretuo Clan of Asante Mampong, whose maternal ancestral grandfather was Nana Boahen Anantuo, past Omanhene of Asante Mampong.
-My mother died at a very mature age of 105, on 12th December, 1995.
-Leaving behind five children.
+My mother was Yaa Aboraah Sika, also called Nana Yaa Birago, of the Boahen Anantuo Abobonoo family of the Royal Bretuo Clan of Asante Mampong.
+Her maternal grandfather was Nana Boahen Anantuo, past Omanhene of Asante Mampong.
+My mother died at a very old age of 105 on 12 December 1995, leaving behind five children.

-My toddler years were spent in Kumasi where my father was trading in beads at the Kumasi Central Market.
-He was also a cocoa buyer or agent for U.A.C.
+I spent my toddler years in Kumasi where my father was trading in beads at the Kumasi Central Market in addition to being a cocoa agent for U.A.C.
 At about age two, the marriage between my father and mother was dissolved.
-Then after my mother went to stay for a couple of years at Kinah, a suburb of Abirah before joining her uncle and her elder son, all bearing the same name, Kwasi Aboagye at Amanfrom, a farming village near Hwidiem in the Ahafo district of Brong Ahafo Region.
-Opanyin Kwasi Aboagye my mother's uncle and my grandfather, was also a wealthy cocoa farmer.
-My tender age of about four were spent in this farming village with my mother and her uncle and her senior son, Kwasi Aboagye.
+Afterwards, my mother went to stay for a couple of years in Kinah, a suburb of Abira, before joining her uncle and her elder son, both named Kwasi Aboagye, at Amanfrom, which is a farming village near Hwidiem in the Ahafo district of Brong Ahafo region.
+Opanyin Kwasi Aboagye, my mother's uncle and my grandfather, was also a wealthy cocoa farmer.

-As a relief for me my mother got married again to one of the wealthy cocoa farmers in Hwidiem at that time, called Opanyin Kofi Sarbeng who already had three other wives.
-My mother therefore moved from Amanfrom to stay in one of the houses of her new husband, at Hwidiem.
-I therefore went to stay with her.
-Unfortunately for me my mother's marriage to this man lasted for only a couple of years, and my mother moved back to stay at Amanfrom.
-However, I was left in the care of one of the nephews of my mother's former husband, until I completed primary class three in December 1947.
+To my relief, my mother got married again to one of the wealthy cocoa farmers in Hwidiem, called Opanyin Kofi Sarbeng, who had three other wives.
+My mother and I therefore moved from Amanfrom to stay in one of her new husband’s houses in Hwidiem.
+Unfortunately, the marriage lasted only a couple of years, and my mother moved back to Amanfrom.
+However, she left me in the care of her former husband’s nephew until I completed primary class three in December 1947.

-These couple of years or so that I stayed with this man at Hwidiem were a real tough training for me and a friend that was with me in the house.
-Water was very scarce in this town and to get good drinking water one had to construct wells.
-We used to wake up every morning at about 2:00am to fetch water to fill a drum each.
-After this we went to work on his farm, come back home at about 6:30am before going to school.
-Most of the time we could not even take breakfast before we went to school.
-We only took lunch after closing from school at 12:30 in the afternoon.
-Our lunch was mostly a finger of plantain, some times with gravy of kontonmire or sometimes with no gravy at all.
-We used to do the cooking ourselves.
+The couple of years that I stayed with this man were a tough training for me and a friend who was with me in the house.
+Water was very scarce in this town and only wells supplied good drinking water.
+We woke up every morning at about 2:00 to fetch water.
+We then worked on his farm until about 6:30 before going to school.
+Most of the time, we did not even take breakfast before going to school—only taking lunch at 12:30 in the afternoon, which was mostly plantain, sometimes with kontonmire gravy or with no gravy at all.
+We cooked for ourselves.

-Konadu Bonsu, a nephew of my father who was attending school at Roman Catholic Primary School at Abira, had also come to spend the Christmas holidays in Kumasi and was also staying in my father's house.
-Joe who was a little older than me took great interest in me and used to take me round the city to show me interesting places.
+Joe Konadu-Bonsu, a nephew of my father who was attending school at the Roman Catholic Primary School at Abira also spent Christmas holidays in Kumasi in my father's house.
+Joe, who was a little older, took great interest in me and used to take me around the city to show me interesting places.
 We became very good friends.

 KUMASI STATE SCHOOL

-In Kumasi I continued to attend catechism classes on Saturdays at St. Peter's Cathedral Church and also continued to attend morning Masses everyday of the week.
-Because I was attending daily morning Masses my classmates used to call me "the saint".
+In Kumasi, I continued to attend catechism classes and morning masses at St. Peter's Cathedral Church.
+Because I was attending daily morning masses, my classmates used to call me "the saint".

-On 25th November 1950, I was accepted into the Catholic Church at St. Peter's by Rev. Fr.
-H. Smeele, and on the following day 26th November, I received the first Holy Communion.
-I was confirmed on 17th December 1950 by His Lordship Rt.
+On 25 November 1950, I was initiated into the Catholic Church at St. Peter's by Rev. Fr.
+H. Smeele, and on the following day, I received my first Holy Communion.
+I was confirmed on 17 December 1950 by His Lordship Rt.
 Rev. H.J.
 Paulissen, First Bishop of the newly created Kumasi Diocese.

 OPOKU WARE SCHOOL

-At the time the Kumasi College of Technology was a higher institution of learning that offered non-degree professional courses such as Sixth Form, Teacher Training, Physical Education, Engineering, Pharmacy, Architecture, Building Technology, Fine Arts etc. In January 1957, I entered the Kumasi College of Technology (K.C.T) to do a two year Sixth Form course in science, i.e. Physics, Chemistry, Biology and General Paper.
+The Kumasi College of Technology offered non-degree professional courses such as Sixth Form, teaching, physical education, engineering, pharmacy, architecture, building technology, fine arts, etc. In January 1957, I entered the college to do a two-year Sixth Form course in science.
 I passed in all the subjects.

-In January 1959, I was admitted at the same college to do a two-year diploma course in pharmacy.
-At the end of the 2 year course at KCT, I was attached to the Komfo Anokye Teaching Hospital (KATH), to do a one year housemanship, to qualify to be registered as a pharmacist.
-Accordingly, in September 1961 I was registered.
-After my registration I continued to work in the Pharmacy Department of KATH.
+In January 1959, I began a two-year diploma course in pharmacy.
+At the end of the course, I was attached to the Komfo Anokye Teaching Hospital to do a one-year housemanship to qualify to be registered as a pharmacist, which occurred in September 1961.
+I continued to work in the Pharmacy Department at the Komfo Anokye Teaching Hospital.

-In October 1963, I was transferred to the Tarkwa Government Hospital in the Western Region.
-It was in Tarkwa that I bought my first car in March 1964.
-It was a brand new Vauxhall De Lux, with registration number GE 1991.
-It was really tough for me as a bachelor in a bubbling mining town like Tarkwa.
-Therefore, in May 1964, I decided to spend my annual leave in Kumasi.
-I was determined to go back to my station after my leave with a wife.
-Low and behold, I met a beautiful young girl by name Margaret Arthur who agreed to marry me.
-All the necessary customary rites were performed and she joined me in Tarkwa in December 1964.
-We had our first issue, a boy, on 5th March 1965, who was named Kofi Aboagye after my senior brother.
+In October 1963, I was transferred to the Tarkwa Government Hospital, and there, I bought my first car in March 1964.
+It was a brand-new Vauxhall De Lux.
+It was tough for me as a bachelor in a bubbling mining town like Tarkwa; therefore, in May 1964, when I took my annual leave in Kumasi, I was determined to come back to my station with a wife.
+Low and behold, I met a beautiful young lady by name Margaret Arthur who agreed to marry me.
+All the necessary customary rites were performed, and she joined me in Tarkwa in December 1964.
+We had our first child, a boy, on 5 March 1965, who was named Kofi Aboagye after my senior brother.